panzerdp/dmitripavlutin.com/content/posts/094-dependencies/index.md

 }
 ```

-The `Page` component now doesn't depend directly on neither `cookieClient`, nor `cookieServer` libraries.
+The `Page` component now doesn't depend directly on either `cookieClient`, or `cookieServer` libraries.
 The only thing that `Page` component knows is about the `Cookie` interface, and nothing more.

-`Page` component doesn't care about what concrete implementation it gets: it's important the implementation to conform to `Cookie` interface.
+`Page` component doesn't care about what concrete implementation it gets: it's important the implementation to conform to the `Cookie` interface.

-The right implementation of cookie management library is injected in the bootstrap scripts on both client and server sides.
+The right implementation of the cookie management library is injected in the bootstrap scripts on both client and server sides.

 ```tsx
 // index.client.tsx